Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Glass_Burin P, Shutterstock

-Make sure that the leash is short enough to prevent the dog from running out into traffic and long enough to keep a good distance between you two–anywhere between four to six feet should work fine.
-If you decide to go with a harness, be sure that it fits perfectly and isn’t pinching the dog or pulling excessively on its shoulders or hind legs.
+Make sure that the leash is short enough to prevent the dog from running out into traffic and long enough to keep a good distance between you two; anywhere between 4 to 6 feet should work fine.
+If you decide to go with a harness, be sure that it fits perfectly and isn’t pinching the dog or pulling excessively on their shoulders or hind legs.

 The harness shouldn’t restrict the dog’s movement and should be secure enough to prevent it from falling off during the run.
 It’s also a good idea to purchase a dog first aid kit and keep it in your car.